Photon1c/PecuniaryScriptsLibrary/scripts/index.md

 Crossover-Backtester.ipynb compares two trading stragies: a buy and hold approach and a EMA signal based procedure.

 415Report.ipynb generates a 4:15 risk analysis report on a defined list of stock tickers.

+NN-stock-projections.ipynb uses LSTM, Linear, and Amplitude-led projections with yf.